• Skip to primary navigation

 Instructions

 • Repeat with bread crumbs.
 Bread with breadcrumbs on both sides.
 Leave remaining breadcrumbs in the shallow dish.
 Once skillet is hot, place pork chop on skillet.
 Set a timer for 6 minutes.
-Add 1 med Yukon gold potato, cubed to skillet.
+Add 1 one Yukon gold potato, cubed to skillet.
 Stir potatoes occasionally.

 • Flip pork chop once timer goes off, set timer for 6 minutes to cook the second side.
 Add 1 large handful sliced green beans and remaining breadcrumbs (from shallow bowl) to pan.
 Cook until pork is done, or to 145 degrees in the center.